 Do you want to dine around?
 Get outside?
 With so many possibilities, you might need some help organizing your trip.
 We have some ideas for you.

-NOTE: Indiana is under a statewide mask order.
-Masks are to be worn indoors when not eating and drinking and outdoors where social distancing isn’t possible.
+NOTE: St. Joseph County remains under a mask order.
+Masks are to be worn indoors when not eating and drinking and outdoors where social distancing isn't possible.

 Dinner and drinks

 We think the best way begin a visit is to experience one of our best local restaurants.
 Grab a table at LaSalle Grill or Café Navarre for some of the finest menus The Bend has to offer.
 You can’t go wrong with a similar fine dining option at Corndance in Mishawaka, either.

 Travel days can be tiring, so why not wind down at one of our craft cocktail-focused bars.
 Whiskey lovers should make their way to The Exchange Whiskey Barhttps://visitsouthbend.com/venue/8578/the-exchange-whiskey-bar/ or The Hideaway at The LaSalle.
 One will feel like you're on the set of Mad Men, the other in a 1920s-style speakeasy.

 RELATED CONTENT: The Bend's Best Cocktail Bars

 Here's our advice to those that usually skip breakfast: don’t.
 Locals take the first meal of the day pretty serious around The Bend and there is an assortment of diners and breakfast spots to prove it.
 It doesn’t get much more local than the South Bend Farmers Market Café (open Tuesdays, Thursdays and Saturdays during spring), which sources many of its ingredients directly from the market.